fgrmt/awesome-macOS/README.md

 - [Paws for Trello](http://friendlyfox.es/pawsfortrello/) - Paws for Trello is the best way to use Trello on your PC.
 - [Skype](https://www.skype.com) - Skype keeps the world talking.
 - [Skype for Business](https://www.skype.com/en/business/skype-for-business/) - Online meetings with Skype for Business.
-- [Google Hangouts](https://hangouts.google.com) - Bring conversations to life with photos, emoji, and even group video calls for free.
 - [Slack](https://slack.com) - Be less busy.
 - [Ulysses](https://ulyssesapp.com) - The Ultimate Writing App for Mac.